Ex-Ark/warfarmUtils/README.md

 ```
 ## Motivation

-Because at the time, warframe.market doesn't support multiple requests, and you have to keep multiples tabs opened to watch an entire pool of items
+Because at the time, warframe.market doesn't support multiple requests, and you have to keep multiples tabs opened to watch an entire pool of items.

 Because I'm that lazy.

 Because I can.

 ## Installation

 Windows
-To quickly run this project simply pick from the build/ directory the app.exe and the db/ directory
+To quickly run this project simply pick from the build/ directory the app.exe and the db/ directory.

 The executable expects params, that are files containing item list.

 If you don't want to create your own pool of items just pick any .bat launcher you want.

-`` .\start_app_with_perrin.bat
+` .\start_app_with_perrin.bat`

 If you don't trust my .exe you will have to setup Ruby environment on your machine. ( => git clone )

-`` ruby app.rb
+ `ruby app.rb`

 If you want modify and then bundle my lib into and .exe install Ocra gem and run

-`` .\export_project_to_bundle_exe.bat
+` .\export_project_to_bundle_exe.bat`
-`` .\export_buy_sell_to_bundle_exe.bat
+`.\export_buy_sell_to_bundle_exe.bat`

 This will remove the build directory and generate a new one accordingly to your current db/ directory and ruby source code.

 Linux